ProjectAdam95/ReadMe-Generator101/ReadMe.md

 ### :rocket: Deployment

-- To deploy this application please follow the below instructions:
+  To deploy this application please follow the below instructions:

+- 1. Navigate to your terminal so we can save the file to your computer where you will run the application to generate the readme_test.md
-- 1. First, clone the repository to your local machine using the following command: git clone <repository-url>
+- 2. Clone the repository to your local machine using the following command: git clone <repository-url> (Applies if you are using Gitbash)
-- 2. Change your current directory to the project directory: cd ReadMe-Generator101
+- 3. Change your current directory to the project directory: cd ReadMe-Generator101
-- 3. Install required npm packages: npm install
+- 4. Install required npm packages: npm install
-- 4. Run the application: 1. cd src, 2. node.index.js
+- 5. Run the application: 1. cd src (Navigates to source directory within the README-GENERATOR101 file) , 2. node.index.js (START-UP THE APPLICATION)
-- 5. Answer the prompts/questions in the command line!
+- 6. Answer the prompts/questions in the command line!
-- 6. View your generated readme file.
+- 7. View your generated readme file.
 It will be called (test_README.md) If you are using VS code you can right click Open Preview to view.
-- 7. If you are satisfied after viewing the final result you can copy the ReadMe components and rename it/add it to your existing project!
+- 8. If you are satisfied after viewing the final result you can copy the ReadMe components and rename it/add it to your existing project!

  ###  :fire: Contribution

  - Your contributions are always welcome and greatly appreciated.
 Here are some ways you can contribute to the project:

  1. **Report a bug** <br>
- If you think you have encountered a bug, and I should know about it, feel free to report it here [here](https://github.com/ProjectAdam95/ReadMeGenerator101/issues).
+ If you think you have encountered a bug, and I should know about it, feel free to report it here [here](https://github.com/ProjectAdam95/ReadMe-Generator101/issues).
 I will look into it and take the necessary steps.

  2. **Request a feature** <br>
- If you have a feature idea that you think would enhance the project, you can request it [here](https://github.com/ProjectAdam95/ReadMeGenerator101/issues), If the feature is deemed viable, it will be considered for development.
+ If you have a feature idea that you think would enhance the project, you can request it [here](https://github.com/ProjectAdam95/ReadMe-Generator101/issues), If the feature is deemed viable, it will be considered for development.

  3. **Create a pull request** <br>
  The best way to contribute is by creating a pull request.
 The community will appreciate your efforts.
-You can start by picking up any open issues from [here](https://github.com/ProjectAdam95/ReadMeGenerator101/issues)and submitting a pull request.
+You can start by picking up any open issues from [here](https://github.com/ProjectAdam95/ReadMe-Generator101/issues)and submitting a pull request.

 ##  :page_facing_up: Resources